 GETTING THERE

-From London St Pancras International – This is the fastest route (50-60 minutes).
-Trains arrive at Canterbury West station, which is a short walk (around 10 minutes) from the Cathedral and city centre.
+From London St Pancras International (50-60 minutes): This is the fastest route.
+Trains arrive at Canterbury West station, which is a 10-minute walk to the Cathedral.

-From London Victoria or London Charing Cross – These are slower, direct routes (90 minutes to 2 hours).
-Trains generally arrive at Canterbury East station, which is a slightly longer walk (around 15-20 minutes) to the main attractions.
+From London Victoria or London Charing Cross (90 minutes to 2 hours): The trains generally arrive at Canterbury East station, which is a 15-to 20-minute walk to the main attractions.

-The University of Oxford is one of the most prestigious in the world.
+The University of Oxford is one of the world’s most prestigious institutions.
 Founded in the 12th century, it has educated 57 British prime ministers, 2 US presidents and 12 saints.

 Nicknamed the “City of Dreaming Spires,” Oxford is a stunning blend of cobbled laneways, golden-hued architecture, and historic charm.

-But Oxford isn’t just about tradition.
-The city has a lively atmosphere, excellent pubs, and a thriving café scene.
+But it also has a lively atmosphere, excellent pubs, and a thriving café scene.
 While you could easily spend days exploring, a day trip is perfect for taking in the highlights.

-We have a detailed 1-day Oxford itinerary, which includes important information about what to book ahead.
+We have a detailed 1-day Oxford itinerary that includes essential information about what to book in advance.

 GETTING THERE

-From London Paddington – This is the fastest route (45-60 minutes).
-Oxford Station is located on the western edge of the city centre, an easy 10-15 minute walk to the main colleges and attractions.
+From London Paddington (45-60 minutes): This is the fastest route.
+Oxford Station is a 10- to 15-minute walk from the main colleges and attractions.

-From London Marylebone – A slightly slower but scenic option (1 hour), it can sometimes offer cheaper fares, so it’s worth comparing.
-Trains from Marylebone also arrive at Oxford Station.
+From London Marylebone (1 hour): This route can sometimes offer cheaper fares, so it’s worth comparing.

 Brighton combines the nostalgia of the Victorian seaside town with a youthful vibe.